 Who Lives In Atlantis Under The Sea?

-Given the turbulent history of DC movies, it’s a relief to know that Aquaman is DC’s best effort since The Dark Knight.
-While it pales in comparison to Batman’s flagship film, Aquaman does enough to right the sinking ship of the DC universe, producing a visually stunning, competent superhero film with a charismatic Jason Momoa at its helm.
+Given the turbulent history of DC movies, it’s a relief to know that Aquaman is one of DC’s better efforts on the big screen.
+While it pales in comparison to The Dark Knight or Wonder Woman, Aquaman does enough to right the sinking ship of the DC universe, producing a visually stunning, competent superhero film with a charismatic Jason Momoa at its helm.
 While the movie suffers a little from a bloated run-time and the mis-placed humour doesn’t always hit the mark, Aquaman is a confident, bold step forward and a highly enjoyable action film in its own right.

 The story begins with a brief origin story for Arthur Curry (Jason Momoa).
 Part Atlantian, part human, Arthur is the destined child to unite the armies of Atlantis while bridging that gap between the surface world and the sea.
 Skip forward to present day and Arthur finds his destiny called into action as the threat of war looms on the horizon.
 Arthur’s half brother King Orm (Patrick Wilson) wages war on the surface, calling forth the service of Manta (Yahya Abdul-Mateen II), hell bent on revenge after an early run in with Arthur on board a submarine.
 What follows is a story that sees Arthur seek out a legendary trident while fighting off the forces of Atlantis and Manta.
 While the story itself is well told, it is pretty predictable stuff and with a run time of 130 minutes, Aquaman is unnecessarily bloated.